landelare/landelare.github.io/_posts/2023-02-18-dxr-tutorial.md

 In fact, you can click <button onclick="thatButton()">this button</button> to remove the article and explanations around the code blocks for unfettered copy-pasting.

+Advanced C++ knowledge is assumed, along with some basic DX12.
+I'm also not covering what ray tracing is, how/why it works, or the necessary linear algebra.
+Although setting up and using DX12 will be part of the article in the name of being self-contained, it will help if you can already write a basic rasterized hello world DX12 cube, know the difference between a barrier and a fence, etc.

 You'll learn to:
 * Write raytracing shaders in HLSL.